earocorn/osh-docs/docs/osh-node/dev-docs/debugging.md

 - Open the source of any driver or module that you included in the `sensorhub-test`'s `build.gradle` of which you want to inspect the execution.
 - Click on any line number where you want to pause the execution and add a breakpoint (a red dot should appear).

-### Modify and Rebuild
+### Modify and Rerun
-- Any changes made to the driver code can be rebuilt within IntelliJ without the need to go through a full build, unzip and launch process.
+- Any changes made to the driver code can be rebuilt within IntelliJ without the need to go through a full build, unzip, and launch process.
 - After any modifications, restart the debug session to apply changes and continue testing.

 ### Checking Endpoint